-While the analysis presented above provides a reasonable accounting of sources of TP loading to Webster Lake, there are several limitations to the analysis:
+While the analysis presented above provides a reasonable accounting of sources of TP loading to Hoods Pond, there are several limitations to the analysis:

 - Precipitation varies among years and hence hydrologic loading will vary.
 This may greatly influence TP loads in any given year, given the importance of runoff to loading. - Spatial analysis has innate limitations related to the resolution and timeliness of the underlying data.
 In places, local knowledge was used to ensure the land use distribution in the ENSR-LRM model was reasonably accurate, but data layers were not 100% verified on the ground.
-In addition, land uses were aggregated into classes which were then assigned export coefficients; variability in export within classes was not evaluated or expressed. - TP export coefficients as well as runoff/baseflow exports were representative but also had limitations as they were not calculated for the study water body, but rather are regional estimates. - The TP loading estimate from septic systems was limited by the assumptions associated with this calculation described above in the "Septic Systems" subsection. - Water quality data for Webster Lake and its tributaries are limited, restricting calibration of the model.
+In addition, land uses were aggregated into classes which were then assigned export coefficients; variability in export within classes was not evaluated or expressed. - TP export coefficients as well as runoff/baseflow exports were representative but also had limitations as they were not calculated for the study water body, but rather are regional estimates. - Water quality data for Hoods Pond and its tributaries are quite limited with summer samples collected on only two days (one in 1997 and one in 2011).
+This restricts calibration of the model.